Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

 Your chiropractor will:

-✔ Listen – We take time to understand your symptoms, lifestyle, work demands and medical history.
+Listen – We take time to understand your symptoms, lifestyle, work demands and medical history.

-Your treatment plan is tailored to you – your condition, lifestyle, preferences and goals.
+Your treatment plan is tailored to you — your condition, lifestyle, preferences and goals.
+We focus on helping you move more comfortably, reduce pain and improve long-term function.

 Gentle, specific techniques to:

-Improve movement in the neck and upper back
+• improve movement in the neck and upper back

-Reduce stiffness and mechanical irritation
+• reduce stiffness and mechanical irritation

-Help restore more comfortable, efficient movement
+• restore more comfortable, efficient movement

 We may use:

-Trigger point therapy
+• trigger point therapy

-Neck mobility and stretching
+• mobility and stretching exercises

-Desk and screen set-up (home and office)
+• desk and screen set-up

 Dry needling (if appropriate)

-Two of our chiropractors (Vicky & Tony) also offer dry needling(Western medical acupuncture) as part of a broader treatment plan, particularly for stubborn muscle knots and tension-type headaches.
+Two of our chiropractors (Vicky and Tony) offer dry needling (Western medical acupuncture) as part of a broader treatment approach.
+This can be particularly helpful for persistent muscle tension and related headaches.

 What Our Patients Say About Their Neck Pain Recovery